libor-m/scrimer/doc/install.rst

 References
 ----------

-.. store all software references here, and cite them throughout the documents
+.. keep all software references here, and cite them throughout the documents

 Python packages
 ***************